purelb/purelb/README.md

 kubectl expose deployment echoserver --name=echoserver-service --port=80 --target-port=8080 --type=LoadBalancer
 ```

-You should see the PureLB controller allocate an address and assign it
+You should see the PureLB allocator allocate an address and assign it
 to the service.
-The PureLB speakers then configure the underlying
+The PureLB nodes then configure the underlying
 operating system to advertise the address.

 ## Troubleshooting